MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/export-destinations.md

 2. Select **Remove** from the dropdown menu.

-3. Finalize the removal by selecting **Remove** on the confirmation screen.
+3. Confirm the removal by selecting **Remove** on the confirmation screen.